Chemistry Center Home

 Mission Statement of the Chemistry Center: The Chemistry Center provides a positive space where students can interact with Chemistry course material in unique and meaningful ways.
 Student learning will be facilitated by interactions with Chemistry Center instructors and with peers, focusing on both cognitive and affective domains.

-The Chemistry Center is back in Salem Hall!
+The Chemistry Center is OPEN